-If you think that girls are developing earlier than you remember when you were a tween, you're not entirely wrong; studies show that early puberty is becoming more common, with almost 10% of girls showing signs of early puberty before age 8.
-But if your daughter is an "early bloomer," she's facing even more challenges than girls who develop later: with the body of a 13-year-old but the brain of an 8-year-old, it can be hard to understand how peoples' responses and attitudes towards you are changing.
-Louise Greenspan and Julianna Deardorff are experts in early puberty in girls, and in this book, they provide a detailed framework for guiding girls through early puberty that is both reassuring and empowering.
-By doing so, parents and educators can ensure that girls develop confidence and comfort in their new skins, something that will benefit them their whole life long.
+Studies show that early puberty is becoming more common, with almost 10% of girls showing signs of early puberty before age 8.
+But "early bloomers" can face some big challenges: with the body of a 13-year-old but the brain of an 8-year-old, it can be hard to understand how peoples' responses and attitudes towards you are changing.
+Louise Greenspan and Julianna Deardorff are experts in early puberty in girls, and in this book, they provide a detailed framework for guiding girls through early puberty, including what to do if and when she receives unwanted sexual attention.
+The result is a reassuring and empowering guide that will help parents feel confident in guiding their daughters through this transition.

 If you want to start discussion with your daughter about sexuality, health, or relationships, you may wonder what to say — in which case, this book is the one for you!
 Sections are devoted to a variety of issues that are of concern to both girls and moms, from menstruation to body image to dating; each provides information for both mom and daughter, as well as prompts to get conversations started.
 The accessible Q&A format means that even parents who feel like they don't know enough to have these discussions can go forward confidently, and the Table Talk sections provide helpful prompts.
 It's a great way to get talking with your Mighty Girl.